About the live video feed

 Brief technical overview

-Rather than attempt to stream video when it is too dark for the camera to produce a decent image, a bash script amends the ffmpeg command to replace the live feed with a static image when the sun sets.
+Rather than attempt to stream live video when it is too dark for the camera to produce a decent image, a bash script amends the ffmpeg command to replace the live feed with a static image when the sun sets.
 It does the reverse when the sun rises.
 This is not a perfect solution, as official ‘dawn’ and ‘dusk’ times are not always a reliable indicator of suitable light conditions in the garden.
 For example, it can still be very light long after the official sunset time here in the summer.
 Oppositely, it can still be quite dark after ‘sunrise’ in the late autumn and winter months.
 Because of this, the camera feed sometimes misses the first few hours of daylight or goes live when it is still too dark to see anything properly.

-Another problem is dealing with the colour balance and over exposure when the sun is low in the sky.
+Another problem is dealing with colour balance and over exposure when the sun is low in the sky.
 On a fair winter day there can be a bright blue sky in the background of the image, yet the peanut feeder will still be in shade of nearby trees.
 This is hard to dial-out in the camera settings, with the result that the birds and the feeder appear dull against the light backdrop.
 The solution is probably to move the feeder to a better position or place the camera higher, so that it looks down to the ground and not the sky.